Doctor insights on:

 Bone density testing: The best test is a bone density test (known as a dxa scan).
 This painless test measures the density of your bones.
 Your doctor uses this test to predict the risk of bone fracture in the future.
 Sometimes a spine or hip xray can show fractures of your spine/vertebra which can indicate undiagnosed osteoporosis but usually the first test is the dxa scan. ...Read moreSee 2 more doctor answers

-Osteoporosis: For osteoporosis, it's weight bearing exercise, calcium and vitamin D3 supplementation, keep your weight down.
-Medications when necessary would include Fosamax, Actonel or Boniva.
+Osteoporosis.: For osteoporosis, it's weight bearing exercise, calcium and vitamin D3 supplementation, keep your weight down.
+Medications when necessary would include Fosamax, Actonel or Boniva (ibandronate).
 You'd need bone density tests every two to three years after you reach the menopause and treat more aggressively with medications dependent on the results. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

-- How is elephantiasis diagnosed?
+- How serious is osteoporosis?

 - Ask a doctor a question free online

 - Talk to a endocrinologist online for free